zoltan-nz/library-app/README.md

 In the above Route we create a new record and it will be the `model`.
 It automatically appears in the controller and in the template.
 In the `saveLibrary` action we accept a param and we save that model, after we send the application back to Libraries home page with `transitionTo`.

-There is a special action or event, called `willTransition`, which is an Ember.js action, will be called when you leave that page.
-It will remove the model if we don't save in the database.
+There is an Ember.js built in action (event) `willTransition`, which will be called when you leave a page (route).
+In our case, we use this action to reset the model if we didn't save in the database before.

 ### Homework